Eleanor Roosevelt Monument

 On the MapVIEW The Full Map

 Many New York City public parks and playgrounds are named in honor of prominent figures in New York City and American history.
-The NYC LGBT Historic Sites Project compiled a list of 13 public parks and playgrounds named after gay men, lesbians, and bisexuals, several of which intentionally honor an LGBT individual.
+The NYC LGBT Historic Sites Project compiled a list of public parks and playgrounds named after gay men, lesbians, and bisexuals, several of which intentionally honor an LGBT individual.
+In addition, there are memorials that honor LGBT individuals.
 This list includes Eleanor Roosevelt Monument, in Manhattan.

 This monument in Riverside Park celebrates First Lady and humanitarian Eleanor Roosevelt (1884-1962), and also inadvertently honors her LGBT history.
 This was the second statue of an American woman placed in a public park in New York City, in 1996, and is thought to be the first monument dedicated to an American First Lady.
 Roosevelt was the longest-serving First Lady, having presided in the White House between 1933 and 1945.
 She took an active role in politics and refused to accept the traditional role assigned to previous First Ladies.
 She had many lesbian friends, and initially established residency in Greenwich Village after her husband was elected president in 1933.
 This was the same year she began a long-term lesbian relationship with journalist Lorena Hickok.
 In 1945, President Truman appointed Roosevelt as the first United States Delegate to the United Nations, where she helped lead the effort to draft the Universal Declaration of Human Rights, which passed in 1948.